Balance your diet, balance your health

 Stay on track

 We all know how difficult it can be to eat balanced meals.
-Good thing that just one 8-ounce bottle of BOOST® Original Complete Nutritional Drink can help fill the gaps.
-With 26 essential vitamins, and minerals, plus other key nutrients, it’s easy to get back on the right track and maintain a complete and balanced diet.
+Good thing that just one 8-ounce bottle of BOOST® Original Balanced Nutritional Drink Nutritional Drink can help fill the gaps.
+With 26 essential vitamins, and minerals, plus other key nutrients, it’s easy to get back on the right track and maintain a balanced diet.